 With the task distribution chart you can track the number of tasks on your Kanban board, how much time has been spent on different types of work, how your work is distributed by person and many more.

-Introduction BLONDÉ is a third-generation independent family business that thinks locally and acts globally in delivering liquid content services to its clients worldwide.
+BLONDÉ is a third-generation independent family business that thinks locally and acts globally in delivering liquid content services to its clients worldwide.
 Since its establishment as a high-end printing company in Antwerp, Belgium, in 1934 by Lode Blondé, they have evolved into a multifaceted global provider of services in the communications industry.
-Presently, BLONDÉ […]
+Presently, BLONDÉ is […]

 So, what is it that makes a Kanban implementation successful?
 There is not a definitive answer to that question, but I will attempt to “prescribe” my own rules that have helped us so far.